 Just a word of caution when trying to purchase traditional Thai products, particularly any kind of antique items, make sure you fully understand the difference between what is potentially legitimate and what is actually fake.

-The majority of antiques on offer are reproductions of bona-fide objects and you may find it extremely misleading at times to objectively recognize the authenticity of any such item.
+The majority of antiques on offer are reproductions of bonafide objects and you may find it extremely misleading at times to objectively recognise the authenticity of any such item.